-The theme of this year’s Corporate Researchers Conference (held October 16-18, 2013, in Dallas, TX) was Moving You From Relevant to Indispensable.
-Keynote speakers and breakout sessions all focused, through one lens or another, on what today’s Consumer Insights leaders must do to make the most meaningful contribution to their company’s success.
+The theme of this year’s Corporate Researchers Conference held October 16-18 in Dallas, Texas) was Moving You From Relevant to Indispensable.
+Keynote speakers and breakout sessions all focused, through one lens or another, on what “today’s” Consumer Insights leaders must do to make the most meaningful contribution to their company’s success.

 Those words could have been uttered yesterday just as easily as almost 25 years ago (except, maybe, for the “videotape” reference).
 While the specific challenges we face every day on the journey to becoming better business leaders are definitely different, the call for leadership has always been loud and strong.
 And those who have learned to navigate the choppy waters, whatever form they take, are the ones who succeed both professionally and personally.